The Nutritional Value And Health Benefits Of Black Chickpeas

 good for hair

-The protein content in black chickpeas strengthens hair follicles, promoting hair growth.
+The protein in kala chana per 100gm is approximately 20gm, which helps strengthen hair follicles, promoting hair growth.
 They are also rich in zinc and Vitamin B6, essential for building hair proteins.
 Consistent consumption may help prevent male pattern baldness and premature greying of hair while combating dandruff, a common cause of hair loss.

 Beneficial for Your Skin